Pamukkale: History

 There are only a few historical facts known about the origin of the city.
 No traces of the presence of Hittites or Persians have been found.

 Iron Age

 Phrygian period

 Colonnaded street in Laodicea on the Lycus.

-Archaeological site of Hierapolis in Pamukkale, Turkey.
+Archaeological site of Hierapolis in Pamukkale.
 The photo shows the Frontinus (or Domitian) Gate at Frontinus Street.

 The Phrygians built a temple, probably in the first half of the 7th century BC.
 This temple, originally used by the citizens of the nearby town of Laodicea, would later form the centre of Hierapolis.